Tuesday, 29 June 2021

 The final stage is called re-examination and the barrister or solicitor acting for the party who has called you has an opportunity to ask you further questions.
 The purpose of these questions is to clear up any misunderstandings which may have arisen as a result of an answer given in cross-examination.

-It is most important when giving evidence to listen carefully to the question asked and answer that question directly and as briefly as possible.
+It is very important when giving evidence to listen carefully to the question asked and answer that question directly and as briefly as possible.

 In cross-examination you should only answer the question which is asked.
-There is no need to volunteer more information that the question requires.
+There is no need to give more information than what the question requires.
 If the crossexaminer wants further information, they will ask you another question.

 You may at that stage leave the court or you may sit in the gallery at the back and view the proceedings.